ministryofjustice/money-to-prisoners-common/README.rst

 Money to Prisoners Common
 =========================

-This version of `money-to-prisoners-common` is using Django 3.2 and is currently experimental.

 A Django app containing utilities and assets common to all Prisoner Money applications.
+This version is only tested with Django 3.2.

 .. image:: https://circleci.com/gh/ministryofjustice/money-to-prisoners-common.svg?style=svg
     :target: https://circleci.com/gh/ministryofjustice/money-to-prisoners-common